mxstbr/postcss.parts/README.md

 ## Adding a plugin

-This app now pulls data from [postcss-plugins](https://github.com/himynameisdave/postcss-plugins), which will hopefully serve as more centralized list of all PostCSS plugins in the future.
-You can [head over here](https://github.com/himynameisdave/postcss-plugins#submitting-a-new-plugin) to walk through the easy steps to add a plugin.
+This app pulls its data from [postcss-plugins](https://github.com/himynameisdave/postcss-plugins), which serves as a centralized list of all PostCSS plugins.
+Head over [here](https://github.com/himynameisdave/postcss-plugins#submitting-a-new-plugin) for more information on how to add a plugin.

-Also, you could contact [@mxstbr](https://twitter.com/mxstbr) or [@himynamisdave](https://twitter.com/dave_lunny) on Twitter about getting your plugin added.
+If you are stuck, you can contact [@mxstbr](https://twitter.com/mxstbr) or [@himynamisdave](https://twitter.com/dave_lunny) on Twitter.

 ## Setup